Layout Configuration Reference

 Raw Data

 The section raw contains a sequence of mappings describing data that is written outside of partitions.
-Each entry may contain the following options:

 input-offset (integer/string)